 Valuation refers to the process of determining the present value of a company, investment or an asset.
-It can be done using a number of methods, as described below.
+There are a number of common valuation techniques, as described below.
 Analysts who want to place a value on an asset normally look at the prospective future earning potential of that company or asset.

 Valuation is the process of determining the theoretically correct value of a company, investment or asset, as opposed to its cost or current market value.

 Common reasons for performing a valuation are for M&A, strategic planning, capital financing and investing in securities.